tossegus/cooklang-py/README.md

 Cook-in-c is a Cooklang language parser written in C. It features a Python3 C extension module to make interacting with it easier.

+## Dependencies:

+This project uses match/case which needs python3.10-dev and python3.10-distutils

 ## Install: